MarcoGarthi97/PPDesk/README.md

 - **Eventbrite API** for external data retrieval
 - **Background Services** for automatic sync

+## ❤️ Special Thanks

+This project was created with love and dedication for the [**Associazione Ludico Culturale Peter Pan**](https://linktr.ee/peterpancdc), a passionate group of volunteers committed to spreading the joy of tabletop role-playing games.

+May this tool help make your events smoother, your tables better organized, and your stories even more epic.

 > **Note**: This application is designed for internal use by the Peter Pan association during GDR events.
 Make sure you have the proper credentials and access rights to Eventbrite.

 ## 📦 Data Flow Overview